lpod/lpod-docs/level1-structured-containers.rst

 Draw pages are structured containers belonging to presentation or drawing documents.
 They shouldn't appear in text or spreadsheet documents.

-A draw page can contain forms, drawings, frames, presentation animations, and/or presentation notes (§9.1.4 in the ODF specification).
+A draw page can contain forms, drawing shapes, frames, presentation animations, and/or presentation notes (§9.1.4 in the ODF specification).
+The present version of lpOD (level 1) supports frames and drawing shapes, as introduced in the "Graphic Content" chapter.

   .. figure:: figures/lpod_drawpage.*
      :align: center

-*[Unfinished diagram]*

 A draw page is created using ``odf_create_draw_page()`` and integrated through ``insert_element()``.
 Note that a draw page should be inserted at the document